 In short, the load calculation is a series of measurements and calculations to determine the correct power (referred to as “size”) for your air conditioner, heat pump, and/or furnace.
 It includes windows (number, size, quality, which direction they’re facing), insulation (age and quality), doors, ceiling height, square footage and configuration of the home, and a handful of other factors.

-The reason it gets skipped is because it saves time, and contractors know they can get away with leaving it out of their process.
+The reason it gets skipped is that it saves time, and contractors know they can get away with leaving it out of their process.

 It’s also possible to get an approximate load calculation simply by looking at the home’s square footage.
 So that’s the easy way out, but that approximate calculation is also often wrong.